apache/openwhisk-external-resources/README.md

 - [Extending OpenWhisk to the IoT Edge with Node-RED, Docker and resin.io](https://medium.com/openwhisk/extending-openwhisk-to-the-iot-edge-with-node-red-docker-and-resin-io-bec7f30ea2de) - describes a sample application for a flexible edge platform using OpenWhisk, Node-RED and resin.io to manage provisioning and lifecycle of Docker-based applications on a fleet of IoT gateways, such as raspberry pi.
 - [OpenWhisk and The Serverless Framework](https://medium.com/openwhisk/openwhisk-and-the-serverless-framework-b05ce569137a#.n1lyyw17v) - Build serverless apps with OpenWhisk and The Serverless Framework.
 - [Uncovering the magic: How serverless platforms really work!](https://medium.com/openwhisk/uncovering-the-magic-how-serverless-platforms-really-work-3cb127b05f71) - A step by step guide through the inner guts of OpenWhisk.
+- [HTTP handlers with OpenWhisk](https://medium.com/openwhisk/serverless-http-handlers-with-openwhisk-90a986cc7cdd) - This blog post demonstrates the use of OpenWhisk web actions to write HTTP handlers.
 - [What makes serverless architectures so attractive?](https://developer.ibm.com/opentech/2016/09/06/what-makes-serverless-attractive/) - Serverless is the hottest trend in cloud this year, and for good reason.
 - [OpenWhisk Planner Bot](https://developer.ibm.com/open/2016/05/13/openwhisk-planner-bot/) - Plan your conference schedule with a serverless recommendation bot
 - [Building a Phrase Translator](http://www.ibm.com/developerworks/cloud/library/cl-openwhisk-node-bluemix-user-facing-app/index.html) - Implementing a user interface with serverless functions.